 Looking at how the southern states manage their health, you can learn from it, but also look at how some things would just never apply here in the NT.
 Our population groups and geographical distances really shape the way healthcare should be delivered.

-I’ve completed my Bachelor of Pharmacy with First Class Honours, and am currently working on my PhD with Menzies School of Health Research, due for completion at the end of 2017 (fingers crossed!).
-I’m researching prescribing behaviours in relation to smoke cessation; looking at why doctors do and do not prescribe Nicotine Replacement Therapy, such as patches, to Indigenous patients and how pharmacy may be able to work with services and clinics in remote areas to improve usage rates and consequently reduce tobacco smoking.
+I’ve completed my Bachelor of Pharmacy with First Class Honours, and am currently working on my PhD with Menzies School of Health Research.
+I’m researching prescribing behaviours in relation to smoke cessation; looking at why doctors do and do not prescribe Nicotine Replacement Therapy, such as patches, to Indigenous patients and how pharmacists may be able to work with services and clinics in remote areas to improve usage rates and consequently reduce tobacco smoking.

 It’s the Territory spirit; you see something that’s wrong and say "alright, well I’ll go fix it"